Shoot Guidelines & Best Practices

 • Avoid the “P” word.
 Be sure you are not referring to yourself or the shoot as “paparazzi.”
 This term is very off-brand for us and not at all what a Flytographer shoot is supposed to resemble!
 You should be guiding the customer with fun prompts and gentle direction throughout the session.

 • Special tips for large groups: Reconfirm at the start of the shoot which posed shots they want, and let them know that you’ll do more ‘candid’ style shots at the end once those are completed.
-You may want to ask them via email (after we connect you) to send you ideas and bring them to the shoot for their ‘must have’ and ‘candid’ shots with some examples for your reference.
+You may want to ask them in the chat to send you ideas and bring them to the shoot for their ‘must have’ and ‘candid’ shots with some examples for your reference.

 • Let them know when you have only 5 minutes remaining, and ask if there are any specific shots they want before you wrap up.